kinode-dao/kinode/README.md

 All of these are identified in the `distro:sys` package.

 Hyperdrive also comes with userspace packages pre-installed.
-Some of these packages are intimately tied to the runtime: `terminal`, `homepage`, and `kns-indexer`.
+Some of these packages are intimately tied to the runtime: `terminal`, `homepage`, and `hns-indexer`.
 Modifying, removing or replacing the distro userspace packages should only be done in highly specialized use-cases.

 The runtime distro processes are: